Documenting Denver

 According to Dr Faith Rogow, a pioneer in media literacy for young students, teaching it “is about helping children develop the life skills they need to become thinkers and makers in the multimedia environment that is their reality and their future.”

-So, a good way to think about our camps is that students will have a blast as they learn to understand, analyze and responsibly create stories using still images, audio, video, music and art.
+So, a good way to think about our classes and camps is that students will have a blast as they learn to understand, analyze and responsibly create stories using still images, audio, video, music and art.
 It is analogous to the importance of being able to read and write.
 The more proficient, the more likelihood of success in school and life.

 You could say we are like crazy scientists now embracing how to teach students the language of story and “film.”
 Along with the language of literacy.
 So they can have the foundation to communicate in both a large and small screen based world.